deuill/slidge-whatsapp/README.md

 docker run codeberg.org/slidge/slidge-whatsapp  # works with podman too
 ```

-Use the `:latest` tag for the latest release, `:vX.X.X` for release X.X.X, and `:main`
+Use the `:latest-amd64` tag for the latest release, `:vX.X.X-amd64` for release X.X.X, and `:main-amd64`
-for the bleeding edge.
+for the bleeding edge.`-arm64` images are also available.

 ### Python package